uiot/academics/README.md

 You can see here a list of papers that are being published or in publishment progress.

-* UIoT's proposal of comparsion of inteligent sensor systems
+* Applied Redundancy Protocols of Internet of Things Gateways.
-* UIoT's paper about context aware systems

 ### Papers under Construction